abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 0003_auto_create_table_budget_etc successfully applied.
 ```

-New table `budget` is created in the database.
-We can see that the index and Foreign Key is added as we described.
+The `budget` table is now established in the database, complete with the specified index and Foreign Key as outlined.

 ![DB scheme budget](/assets/images/articles/7_db_scheme_budget.png)

 ### Check, Enum, Comment

-Finally, we are going to add tables for categories and transactions.
-Would be good to have separated sets of categories for different budgets, so `category` will have Foreign Key on `budget`.
-Transaction also has reference to `budget` because we need to track expenses according to particular budget.
-Categories either should be split between spending and incoming types.
-So the result database schema will look like:
+In our final step, we aim to add tables for `categories` and `transactions`.
+To ensure distinct categories for different budgets, the `category` table will include a Foreign Key referencing `budget`.
+Similarly, transactions will reference a specific budget to track expenses accurately.
+Categories will be distinguished between spending and income types, leading to the following comprehensive database schema:

 ![DB scheme budget](/assets/images/articles/7_db_diagram_full.png)

-To implement this schema we can add following changes to our `models.edn`:
+To implement this schema we introduce following changes to our `models.edn`:

 ```clojure
 {...